 Nag Tibba is Garhwal Himalaya’s highest peak in Nag Tibba.
 Dhauladhar and PirPanjal are the remaining two ranges.
 The peak summit provides a healthy view of snow-capped and powerful peaks.
 The view includes the Dhauladhar range in the west to the east of Nanda Devi.

-Also known for the goat village is Nag Tibba field.
+Also known as the goat village is Nag Tibba field.
 The area is called a goat town as it is used to farm goats and other agricultural activities to ensure healthy living for local people.
 The area is called goat village.

 2. Dayara Bugyal